michal-maruska/fork-plugin/README.md

 # Keyboard filter driver

+## Summary:  Use "[home row](https://en.wikipedia.org/wiki/Touch_typing#Home_row)" keys as modifiers (shift, hyper, super, kana,roya)

-This is a filter which scans the keyboard events and detects simultaneous key-presses to reinterpret specific use of selected keys as modifiers, instead of their regular function.
+This is a filter which parses the stream of keyboard events and detects _simultaneous_ key-presses to reinterpret specific use of selected keys as modifiers, instead of their regular function.
+Also the _timing_ is significant.

 **Example**: use "a" key to activate numeric keypad on 'uio jkl m-." keys.